 Minimum wage and collective bargaining

 Every worker has the right to fair and transparent pay.
-The European Union's directive on adequate minimum wages gives the possibility to link the minimum wage to the national average or median wage, and obliges countries, including Estonia, to promote collective bargaining.
+The European Union Directive on an adequate minimum wage provides the possibility to link the minimum wage to the national average or median wage, and also obliges countries, including Estonia, to promote collective bargaining.
+EAKL stands for more and more workers in Estonia to be covered by collective agreements, so that workers have better working conditions and a stronger voice.

 Health and safety in the workplace

-If you work in another EU country, you are entitled to social protection and health insurance.
-The European Labour Office will make sure that workers' rights - such as equal pay - are also guaranteed in cross-border forms of work.
+If you work in another European Union country, you have the right to social protection and health insurance.
+The European Labour Authority monitors that workers' rights, such as equal pay conditions, are guaranteed even when working cross-border.
+EAKL cooperates with trade unions in other countries to ensure that Estonian workers' rights are protected abroad.